A Little About the Founder

-Along with everyone else in Utuado and all over the island, Sarah and Paul experienced some form of devastation when Hurricane Maria hit the island on September 20, 2017.
+Along with everyone else in Utuado and all over the island, Sarah and her husband experienced some form of devastation when Hurricane Maria hit the island on September 20, 2017.
 Although their house was intact, they lost 80 percent of the trees they’d spent the previous seven years planting and cultivating.

 Rather than see this as a setback, like many on the island, Sarah saw it as an opportunity to reinvent herself.
-Still writing and working with Paul on the farm, Purple Coquí Tours was born from a desire to present the real Puerto Rico—not the all-inclusive resorts written about on travel sites, but the heart, soul, pride, history, struggles, triumphs and resilience of the Boricua people living on this enchanted island.
+Still writing and working with her husband on the farm, Purple Coquí Tours was born from a desire to present the real Puerto Rico—not the all-inclusive resorts written about on travel sites, but the heart, soul, pride, history, struggles, triumphs and resilience of the Boricua people living on this enchanted island.

 You may not know it, but you’ve just opened the door to experience Puerto Rico like you’ve never imagined.